robinvdvleuten/dsmr/README.md

 cd dsmr
 go test ./...
 ```

+Before submitting a pull request, please make sure to run
+`go fmt` on any Go source files you touched so the code stays consistent.

 Feel free to open an issue to get feedback on your idea before spending too much time on it.